AleCouto/ConsoleAppCalculadora/README.md

  Features:
  Application developed to demonstrate a simple solution for calculating numbers using the C# programming language and a console application.

+Programming language C#
- Program used: Visual Studio for Mac.
+IDE: Visual Studio for Mac.